mnc1337/Web-Programs/README.md

 # Web-Programs

 Package of webprograms.
 There are 4 programs that are used for different tasks.
-Every program is standalone and consists of one file, which contains HTML (markip), CSS (styles) and JS (logic).
+Every program is standalone and consists of one file, which contains HTML (markup), CSS (styles) and JS (logic).
 Programs will be also named as `tools`.

 ---